collapsed-stacks/startups/questions/307/cloud-based-systems-vs-conventional-hardware.md

 - posted by: [Matthew Haugen](https://stackexchange.com/users/1325646/matthew-haugen) on 2014-08-12
 - score: 4

-<p>Here's to this analogy again, it's kind of like buying or renting a house.
+Here's to this analogy again, it's kind of like buying or renting a house.
 There are advantages to each, and there are disadvantages to each.
-I think @jdero hit on the important parts as far as theoretical implementations are concerned.</p>
+I think @jdero hit on the important parts as far as theoretical implementations are concerned.

-<p>With the cloud, you get a solid infrastructure that (probably) won't fail out from under you.
-You pay only for what you actually use, in theory anyway, you can scale with a couple clicks, you don't have to pay IT people, and you can access your information from absolutely anywhere without having to worry about things like failures, or even petty setup issues like firewalls.</p>
+With the cloud, you get a solid infrastructure that (probably) won't fail out from under you.
+You pay only for what you actually use, in theory anyway, you can scale with a couple clicks, you don't have to pay IT people, and you can access your information from absolutely anywhere without having to worry about things like failures, or even petty setup issues like firewalls.

-<p>With a private setup consisting of your own hardware, you can do a whole lot more (in theory anyway).
+With a private setup consisting of your own hardware, you can do a whole lot more (in theory anyway).
 You can put in exactly the hardware you want (say you need a whole lot of CPU and memory isn't overly important, you can do that), although that's less and less of an issue.
-You also get to work out software upgrades on your schedule, which means if you have some heavy-traffic event going on, there's no chance your service provider will schedule an overlapping maintenance event (of course, if you set up your cloud system right, that won't be an issue).</p>
+You also get to work out software upgrades on your schedule, which means if you have some heavy-traffic event going on, there's no chance your service provider will schedule an overlapping maintenance event (of course, if you set up your cloud system right, that won't be an issue).

-<p>But really, when all is said and done, it's just a matter of finances.
+But really, when all is said and done, it's just a matter of finances.
 Hardware is a one-time expenditure.
-As I said <em>way back when,</em> it's like a house.
+As I said *way back when,* it's like a house.
 For the purposes of this analogy, we'll pretend you're paying up-front and mortgages don't exist.
 You can buy a house once, then it's yours to do with what you please.
 You can upgrade or change it as you wish, but you have to pay to keep it up.
-On the other hand, if you rent one, you'll be paying more regularly, but you'll also be all set for (some) disasters.</p>
+On the other hand, if you rent one, you'll be paying more regularly, but you'll also be all set for (some) disasters.

-<p>Ultimately, it's a business decision more than a technical one.
-Would you rather pay a little, a lot, or a lot, a little?</p>
+Ultimately, it's a business decision more than a technical one.
+Would you rather pay a little, a lot, or a lot, a little?

-<p>There's a lot the cloud doesn't do right now.
+There's a lot the cloud doesn't do right now.
 Azure SQL Database, for a random and specific example, doesn't support CLR functions.
-But every few months I see new features pushed out, so I think those sorts of limitations are going away.</p>
+But every few months I see new features pushed out, so I think those sorts of limitations are going away.

 ## Answer 312